alexpg7/Flower-Classifier/README.md

 ```
 ![til](./plots/plots2.png)

 Is overfitting stil there?
 Of course, but this time it has gotten much better.
-This time we reached 75% of accuracy in the validation, which is much better.
+This time we reached 75% of accuracy in the validation, which is a significant improve.
 This means that our model predicts correctly 3 out of 4 attempts, which is an impressive result for such a simple neural network.